 Cat-Friendly Microfiber Upholstery Fabric

-I’ve heard some of my friends say things about their cats scratching on their furniture, and this can be a nightmare!
-Some fabrics attract cats more than others which is why choosing the right one is a must if you have cats.
+Some friends say their cats scratch on their furniture, which can be a nightmare!
+Some fabrics attract cats more than others, so choosing the right one is a must if you have cats.

 Cat-Friendly Microfiber Fabric

-When choosing upholstery fabric with your pet cat in mind, one of the best options to go for is microfiber fabric.
+When choosing upholstery fabric for your pet cat, microfiber fabric is one of the best options.

 Qualities of Cat-Friendly Microfiber Fabric